Michael Eriksson

 Side-note:

-More generally, investigations has shown that the presence of others and various forms of stress tends to improve performance on tasks that require strength or speed, but tends to reduce it on tasks that involve thinking or fine motor skills—well in line with more primitive, in particularly pre-human, times.
+More generally, investigations have shown that the presence of others and various forms of stress tends to improve performance on tasks that require strength or speed, but tends to reduce it on tasks that involve thinking or fine motor skills—well in line with more primitive, in particularly pre-human, times.

 Obedience of rules and authority